 ‘Yeah probably,’ I said.
 ‘But it’s been a while.
 Don’t you have a sister?
 Or a brother?’

 ‘There was something wrong with him,’ she said.
 ‘He had issues.
 Well, that’s what they called it.
 “Issues.”
 Sounds like something that was given to him.
-I don’t know, just this label that he had that he couldn’t get rid of.
-You could number them like instructions.
-One: he’s crazy.
-Two: don’t talk to him.
-Three: don’t leave your purse lying around.
+I don’t know, just this label he had that he couldn’t get rid of.
 I felt bad for him.
-We were friends for a couple of years when we were kids and we always hung out.
+We were friends for a couple of years when we were younger.
 We used to go to the park with the other kids in the neighbourhood.
 He knew this girl who always smoked, you could smell it on her, a hot sour smell.
 She smoked from when she was twelve years old and her mum used to buy cigarettes for her.
 She and my cousin started dating when they were teenagers.
-Apparently he tried to force himself on her, but no one really believed her because of the smell, like she couldn’t be trusted, and neither could her mother.
+Apparently, he tried to force himself on her, but no one really believed her because of the smell, like she couldn’t be trusted, and neither could her mother.
 We stopped hanging out together after that.
-He started self-medicating with drugs and alcohol.

 ‘A religious experience?’

-We reached the path that turned off from the promenade, which eventually lead to the road.
+We reached the path that turned off from the promenade, which eventually led to the road.
 The sand under our feet became sparse and dusty.
 Further ahead, I could see the shapes of buildings, and one was the spire of a disused church.
-I’d not been in a church since a friend got married several years ago.
-But I knew people did that, broke down crying for no reason at all.
-I caught Fran doing that once, she had been listening to some song and she stood in the middle of the living room crying.
+I knew people did that, broke down crying for no reason at all.
+I’d caught Fran doing that once.
+She’d been listening to some song and she stood in the middle of the living room crying.
 She became irritated that I’d seen her crying.
 Can’t for the life of me remember what the song was.

-When we reached the road, the girl said she was going home and said she was fine, that she didn’t need any more help.
+When we reached the road, the girl said she was going home and said she was fine now, that she didn’t need any more help.
 I let her keep the hoodie.

 When I got home, Fran was gone.
 All her things were gone too.
 I physically felt the emptiness there, like a swelling mass in my chest.
 That evening, I called my sister.
 She was happy to hear from me.
 We talked for some time, laughing about the things we got up to when we were younger, and she told me about her music career and the band.
 She then said this: ‘Do you remember when we were kids and Mum and Dad used to take us down to the beach in the summer?
 And it was really hot, sweltering, it was so hot that I can remember how hot it was.
 I can still feel it.
 We walked along the promenade and the four of us stood at the railings before the sand and we looked out at the water, and everyone else was looking out at the water too.
 We looked out at the water and we saw dozens of whales there.
 Humpback whales.
 So many of them, together.
 They were just there, in the sea, blowing water from their blowholes, and we all looked at them.
 I thought they were beautiful, and the sounds they made, like birds.
 But the thing is, I don’t know if it was a dream or a memory.
 We don’t get whales up there, do we?
 Tell me it was real.
 Tell me it happened.’